-Methamphetamine possession is a felony.
-The sentences for this crime are a bit more severe.
-You could go to prison for up to 10 years, pay a fine of up to $15,000, or both.
+Possession of Methamphetamine is a felony.
+The sentence for this crime is more severe: up to 10 years of prison, a fine of $15,000, or both.

 Penalty for Manufacturing or Delivering Meth

-Methamphetamine manufacture, Methamphetamine creation, Methamphetamine delivery, or possessing Methamphetamine with the intent to deliver Meth, are all felony drug crimes in Michigan.
-If you are convicted of any of these Meth crimes, you could go to prison for up to 20 years, pay a fine of up to $25,000, or both.
+Creation, manufacture, delivery or possession of Methamphetamine with the intent to deliver Meth are all felony drug crimes in Michigan.
+If convicted of any of these crimes, you may face up to 20 years in prison, a fine of up to $25,000, or both.

-There are numerous other factors that could be present in your case that would make the Meth crime’s consequences even more serious than indicated above.
-These include the proximity to school property or other locations, the presence of firearms, past criminal convictions, and being charged under federal law instead of Michigan law.
+Various other factors that your Meth case may involve could add to these punishments, making them even more serious.
+Such factors include proximity to a school or other locations, the presence of firearms, past criminal convictions, and being charged under federal law rather than Michigan law.

-If you have been charged with a Methamphetamine drug crime in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakland County, or throughout Michigan, you need to hire the best attorneys you can afford.
+If you have been charged with a Methamphetamine drug crime in Ann Arbor, Detroit, Grand Rapids, Lansing, Oakland County, Saginaw or throughout Michigan, you need to hire the best attorneys you can afford.
+We can help!
 Call us today.
-We can help!
+CALL (866) 766-5245

 People who read this page also read: